Genesys Administrator Extension

 - Control tables — Store information that controls ETL execution, such as the status of running jobs, job schedules, execution history, audit logs, and similar bookkeeping information.

-- In deployments that use GI2 or RAA, the Info Mart database also includes aggregate tables and views that are used by GI2.
+- In deployments that use GCXI or RAA, the Info Mart database also includes aggregate tables and views that are used by GCXI.
 For more information, see the Reporting and Analytics Aggregates Reference Manual for your release.

 Info Mart Views